SUPPORTIVE TREATMENT

 Constraints

-Depending on where you live, it may be difficult to obtain some CAT therapies.
+Depending on where you live, it may be difficult to obtain some CAT treatments.

 Overdoses of vitamins and minerals may cause serious side effects.